life-itself/artearthtech.com/content/blog/2018-01-24-ills-of-capitalism-ills-possibility-of-abundance-and-limits-of-land.md

 Of course, there are some supply factors: humans can create new space, whether through reclaiming land or moving vertically by creating multi-storey buildings etc. We may also, at some point, be able to create space on other planets or worlds -- though this still seems a very distant prospect and one with phenomenal costs.

 Overall, these supply factors would likely be less powerful than demand, especially when we see that generating new space tends to be itself resource intensive (skyscrapers need a lot of concrete!).
 We can check this intuition against the data which bears this out.
-Knoll et al create a long-term time series of housing prices for fourteen countries and show house prices rose rapidly above inflation in the last fifty years:[^housing-prices]
+Knoll, Schularik and Steger (2017) present a long-term time series of housing prices for fourteen countries, showing that house prices have risen rapidly above inflation in the last fifty years:[^housing-prices]

 <img src="/images/house-prices-cpi-deflated-1870-2012.png" alt="" />

 [^housing-prices]: See Knoll, Katharina, Moritz Schularick, and Thomas Steger.
 2017.
 "No Price Like Home: Global House Prices, 1870-2012."
 American Economic Review, 107(2): 331-53. https://www.aeaweb.org/articles?id=10.1257/aer.20150501

 This is a very real constraint.
-We could imagine a future where bits, and even many physical objects that can be made by machines, are increasingly costless but land prices are astronomical and swallow up practically the entire portion of your income (with the remainder going on food).
+We could imagine a future where bits, and even many physical objects that can be made by machines, are increasingly costless.
+But land prices are astronomical and swallow up practically the entire portion of your income (with the remainder going on food).

-First, we should ask: is this a problem?
-Second, are there likely to be changes to ameliorate or avoid this future?
-Third, if it is likely to be an issue: what can we do about it?
+Is this a problem?
+Are there changes that could ameliorate or avoid this future?
+Finally, if it is a problem: what can we do about it?

 ### 1. Is this a problem?